Denisovans, A Mysterious Form Of Ancient Humans, Are Traced to Tibet

 In 2010, scientists concluded from those fragments and their DNA that Denisovans were slightly different from us — Homo sapiens — and slightly different from Neanderthals, but that they lived contemporaneously.
 In short, they were a third kind of human.

-What those researchers didn't know in 2010 was that 30 years earlier, a Tibetan monk had found part of a jawbone in a cave on the Tibetan plateau, home of the Himalayas.
+What those researchers didn't know in 2010 was that 30 years earlier, a Tibetan monk had found part of a jawbone in a cave on the Tibetan Plateau, home of the Himalayas.
 He gave it to the Sixth Living Buddha, a holy man there, who passed it on to scientists.
 They started studying the piece of bone nine years ago.
 Now they say that it, too, is Denisovan.

 "The specimen is much more complete than anything else we know in the Denisova cave," says Jean-Jacques Hublin, from the Max Planck Institute in Germany and a member of a Chinese and European team that studied the jaw and its two remaining teeth.